awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

     --launch-specification file://specification.json
 ```

 For example launch specification files to use with these commands, see [Spot Instance request example launch specifications](spot-request-examples.md)\.
-If you download a launch specification file from the console, you must use the [request\-spot\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command instead \(the console specifies a Spot request using a Spot Fleet\)\.
+If you download a launch specification file from the console, you must use the [request\-spot\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-fleet.html) command instead \(the console specifies a Spot Instance request using a Spot Fleet\)\.

 **To create a Spot Instance request using [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)**
 Use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command and specify the Spot Instance options in the `--instance-market-options` parameter\.